STUBigDataJuan/cholesterol/README.md

 https://wwwn.cdc.gov/Nchs/Nhanes/2015-2016/HDL_I.htm

-## Instructions on how to access files and run project:
+## Instructions
+# R Markdown document can be found in the folder "code"